rafaelSandovalR/todo-api/README.md

 * **Data Ownership:** Users can only view, update, and delete *their own* tasks.
 Access control is enforced at the controller level.
 * **Full-Stack Integration:** Includes a lightweight HTML/JS frontend served directly by the backend.
 * **CI/CD Pipeline:** Automated testing, building, and Docker image publishing via Jenkins.
+* **Cloud Native:** Deployed on modern cloud infrastructures with a serverless database.

 ## Technologies & Skills